CraigglesO/lycheeJS/guides/CODESTYLE.md

 ```

-1 empty line is necessary when there's either a new condition
+one empty line is necessary when there's either a new condition
 (if/else/switch) or a block of statements with more than 2 lines
 of code.